LeeMcManus90/Data_Analysis_Portfolio/README.md

 * Contact

 # Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will list data analytics projects briefly describing the technology stack used.

 Title: